 To refresh your memory, two songwriters sued Sheeran last June and provided evidence that the chorus of “Photograph” shared 39 identical notes to their “Amazing,” which was written back in 2009.

 And now the case has been quietly settled.
 Although all parties are staying mum on the amount of the settlement, we have reason to believe they scored big.
-For one, their lawyer Richard Busch was the same will successfully sued Robin Thicke and Pharrell Williams for “Blurred Lines” and won $7.4 million for his client.
+For one, their lawyer Richard Busch was the same who successfully sued Robin Thicke and Pharrell Williams for “Blurred Lines” and won $7.4 million for his client.
 We’re gonna take a leap of faith that Busch is pretty damn good at his job.

 Sheeran hasn’t officially commented on the lawsuit at all but is this settlement an admission of guilt?
 We hope not!
 Ed Sheeran first won our hearts for his originality and sweet nature so we hope fame has not gone to his head.